-Why I Take Vitamin K2 as MK-7 and Not MK-4
+Why Vitamin K2 as MK-7 and Not MK-4

 If you decide that taking a Vitamin K2 supplement makes sense to you, which should you choose?

 If given the choice, I prefer MK-4, the animal form of Vitamin K2 over MK-7 which is the form of K2 from bacterial fermentation.

 However, the problem is that while MK-4 in food like grassfed butter, high vitamin butter oil, and pastured egg yolks is real and ideal, the MK-4 contained in supplements is synthetically derived the same as most vitamin C supplements are synthetic.
 Incidentially, folic acid is synthetic too (you really want folate).

 The MK-4 in supplements is not derived from grassfed dairy as this would be prohibitively expensive.
 Rather, it is made from the extract of the tobacco plant.

-Another big downside of MK-4 supplements is that this synthetic form of MK-4 does not remain in therapeutic levels in the blood for very long – only a few hours.
-As a result, to maintain useful levels of synthetic MK-4 in the blood throughout the day, periodic dosing every few hours is required.
+Another big downside of MK-4 supplements is that this synthetic form of MK-4 does not remain in therapeutic levels in the blood for very long.
+Only a few hours in fact.
+As a result, to maintain useful levels of synthetic MK-4 in the blood throughout the day, periodic and inconvenient dosing every few hours is required.

 Taking synthetic vitamins is to be avoided if at all possible.
-Consequently, I take a Vitamin K2 supplement derived from natto (nonGMO soybeans) instead, which is the form of Vitamin K2 known as MK-7 as this is the same K2 you would get if you actually ate natto, which most folks find highly unpalatable.
+Consequently, I take a Vitamin K2 supplement derived from nonGMO natto.
+This is the form of Vitamin K2 known as MK-7 (where to find).
+It is the exact same K2 you would get if you actually ate natto, which many folks find to be an unpalatable food.